 He is a past president of the Illinois CPA Society, a past member of the board of directors of the AICPA, a past chair of the AICPA’s Relations with the Bar Committee, a past chair of the AICPA’s International Issues Committee, and a past member of the AICPA Council.
 He previously chaired the audit committee for the American Bar Association and has served and continues to serve on audit committees both for profit and nonprofit entities.
 He received a B.A. from St. Louis University and a J.D. from the University of Michigan Law School.
 (Member since 2016-2017)

 Audrey A. Gramling, Ph.D., CIA, CPA, has over twenty years’ experience as a faculty member and has served a one-year term as an Academic Accounting Fellow in the Office of the Chief Accountant at the SEC.
-She is currently a faculty member at Colorado State University where she has served as Professor, Department of Accounting Chair, and EKS&H Faculty Fellow.
-Previously she served as the Treece Endowed Chair and Accounting Department Professor and Chair at Bellarmine University.
-She has also been on the accounting faculty at Kennesaw State University, Georgia State University, Wake Forest University, and University of Illinois at Urbana-Champaign.
+She joined Oklahoma State University in July 2018 as the head of the School of Accounting and Wilton T. Anderson Professor of Accounting .
+Previously she was a faculty member at Colorado State University where she has served as Professor, Department of Accounting Chair, and EKS&H Faculty Fellow.
+She has also been on the accounting faculty at Bellarmine University, Kennesaw State University, Georgia State University, Wake Forest University, and University of Illinois at Urbana-Champaign.
 Prior to earning her Ph.D. at the University of Arizona, Audrey was an external auditor at a predecessor firm of Deloitte and an internal auditor at Georgia Institute of Technology.
+(Member since 2018-2019)

 Gaylen Hansen is a partner and Director of Quality Assurance at EKS&H LLLP headquartered in Denver where he is responsible for firm compliance with professional standards.
 He has over 40 years of accounting and auditing experience including assistant controller of a public company and in public accounting as a sole practitioner and at Arthur Andersen and Price Waterhouse.
 He has also served as an expert witness.